0x00nier/0x00nier.github.io/blogs/htb/broscience/broscience.md

 ---
-layout: default
+layout: post
+title: "BroScience — HackTheBox (Medium)"
 ---
-# BroScience (Medium)— HackTheBox Write-up

 Hello everyone, welcome to this write-up where we will delve into the details of BroScience, a moderate-difficulty challenge on HackTheBox.
 I found this machine particularly intriguing as it required the use of techniques that were new to me, both in terms of gaining initial access and escalating privileges.